Social Attraction & Decoys

 The transfer of Mad River Decoy to Audubon's Seabird Institute is especially appropriate, as it is the very program that grew out of Dr. Kress's pioneering work in the early 1970’s to successfully restore colonies of Atlantic Puffins, Common, Arctic, and Roseate Terns to historic nesting islands on the Maine coast.

-To find out more, please visit our Decoys by Audubon page.
+To find out more, please visit our Decoys by Audubon page and read more about Social Attraction.

 Mad River Decoys by Audubon